jakerutter/MathGame/LearningGame_New/README.md

     equations -simple equations for beginning practice determining value of variable. word problems -simple word problems for practicing reading math problems and determining answer.

+### Recently added

+added bonus questions: for each 10 questions answered correctly in a row the player gets 1 bonus question at the end of the game to help increase their overall score.

 ### Coming Soon

 	percent problems